-The largest aikido organisation, and is led by the family of the founder.
 Numerous sub-organisations and teachers affiliate themselves with this umbrella organisation, which therefore encompasses a wide variety of aikido styles, training methods and technical differences.
-Prominent sub-organisations include numerous national Aikikai associations and federation the world over.
+Prominent sub-organisations include numerous national Aikikai associations and federations the world over.

-Founded by Gozo Shioda, this branch has a reputation for being the most rigidly precise.
+This style has a reputation for being the most rigidly precise and is closer to the pre-war aikibudo taught by Morihei Ueshiba.
 Students of Yoshinkan aikido practise basic movements as solo kata, and this style has been popular among the Japanese police.
 The international organisation associated with the Yoshinkan style of aikido is known as the Yoshinkai, and has active branches in many parts of the world.

 He was the fourth child of Zenso Inoue, the patriarch of the wealthy Inoue family of Tanabe, and of Tame Ueshiba, the eldest sister of Morihei.
 Much of Noriaki's childhood was spent in the company of Ueshiba.
 He joined his uncle at Shirataki in a settlement expedition in the north of the island of Hokkaidō (1912–1919) and studied Daito-ryu Aiki-Jutsu with him under Sokaku Takeda.
 He was also closely associated with the discovery by Ueshiba of the Omoto sect in Ayabe and his encounter with its spiritual leader Onisaburo Deguchi which had a decisive influence in Ueshiba's later philosophy.

-Yoshokai aikido, begun by then-hachidan Takashi Kushida-sensei of Yoshinkan aikido, is a remarkably centralised style of aikido, with test techniques yearly passed down with explanations from the home dojo.
+Yoshokai aikido, begun by then-hachidan Takashi Kushida, a direct student of Gozo Shioda and a contemporary of Kyoichi Inoue, is a remarkably centralised style of aikido, with test techniques yearly passed down with explanations from the home dojo.
 The syllabus contains a considerable amount of weapons study, and like Yoshinkan, Yoshokai includes many solo movements and exercises.
+Takashi Kushida sensei passed away on May 10, 2012.
+His son Akira Kushida Sensei (7th Dan) now teaches.

 Shimizu was born in 1940 in Fukuoka, Japan.
 He had been training judo since childhood and held a 4th dan in this art when he changed to aikido in 1963.
 He then became one of the last personal students of the aikido founder Morihei Ueshiba.
 After Ueshiba died in 1969, Shimizu, then with a 7th dan in aikido, founded his own school in Tōkyō named Tendoryu (School of the Way of Heaven).
 Tendoryu Aikido is characterized by its large and clear movements, emphasizing naturalness and harmonic flow of motion.
 Since 1978, Shimizu has regularly held seminars in Germany and other European countries.
 A German Tendoryu Society was founded in 1993.